Multi-Vehicle Pileup Accidents in NC: Fault, Insurance & Your Rights

 How does a chain reaction rear-end crash work for insurance purposes in NC?

-In a typical chain reaction rear-end, the driver who initiated the chain by hitting the car in front of them is usually at fault for the entire sequence.
+In a typical chain reaction rear-end, the driver who initiated the chain is usually at fault for the entire sequence.
 However, if the middle car was following too closely, they could share fault for the damage to the car in front of them.
 Each link in the chain is analyzed separately, and NC's contributory negligence rule applies to each claim individually.